mflatt/shplait/IMPLEMENTATION.md

  * Type expressions like `Number -> Number` are implemented by binding types in a `type_expr` space.
-There's a little bit of a parsing trick needed to handle things like `(Number, Number) -> Number`, where `(Number, Number)` is not a valid type expresion by itself, but otherwise type-expression parsing is straightforward.
+There's a little bit of a parsing trick needed to handle things like `(Number, Number) -> Number`, where `(Number, Number)` is not a valid type expression by itself, but otherwise type-expression parsing is straightforward.

- * Let-based polymorphism relies on a syntactic distinction between value forms like `fun` or lists constructions (which values forms as elements) versus non-value forms like box allocations.
+ * Let-based polymorphism relies on a syntactic distinction between value forms like `fun` or lists constructions (with value forms as elements) versus non-value forms like box allocations.
 The `value` binding space allows composable extension of "value" in this sense (e.g., `fun` is bound as a macro in the `value` space,